 Comments

+[b-…] [Editor’s note: insert bibliographical references (Kjell & Marcus to find references)] demonstrated that ACR is suitable for evaluating coding and spatial degradations.

 The ACR method produces a high number of ratings in a brief period of time.

 ACR ratings confound the impact of the impairment with the influence of the content upon the subject (e.g., whether the subject likes or dislikes the production quality of the sequence).

-7.2 Degradation Category Rating (DCR) Method; also known as the Double Stimulus Impairment Scale (DSIS) method
+8.2.2 Degradation Category Rating (DCR) Method; also known as the Double Stimulus Impairment Scale (DSIS) method